Olympique Lyonnais: Former players

 For a complete list of former Olympique Lyonnais players with a Wikipedia article, see here.

 Numbers of honour

 16 – FRA retired in 1999 in recognition of goalkeeper Luc Borrelli.
 Borrelli was killed in a road accident in February of that year.
-In 2011, the number was brought out of retirement and given to back-up goalkeeper Anthony Lopes.
+In 2011, the number was brought out of retirement and given to back-up goalkeeper Anthony Lopes and as since been reissued again.

 17 – CMR retired in 2003 in recognition of midfielder Marc-Vivien Foé.
 Foé died while playing for Cameroon in the 2003 FIFA Confederations Cup at the Stade de Gerland, Lyon.
 The number was brought out of retirement in 2008 to allow Cameroonian player Jean Makoun to wear it.
 Following Makoun's departure, the number went without use for a year.
-In 2011, it was given to Alexandre Lacazette.
+In 2011, it was given to Alexandre Lacazette and as since been reissued again.